GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/desktop_notifications/index.md

 appear outside the browser window.
 As the following snapshots show, the details of how notifications look and where they're shown depend on the platform.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/nbLinHu3r2DVL7DWmssr.png",
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/nbLinHu3r2DVL7DWmssr.png",
        alt="Notifications on Microsoft Windows", height="135", width="330" %}

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/aG2rad4dnaqo3hWMCcvv.png",
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/aG2rad4dnaqo3hWMCcvv.png",
        alt="Notifications on Mac OS X", height="135", width="330" %}

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2A4keArJesaukD4UiIvk.png",
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2A4keArJesaukD4UiIvk.png",
        alt="Notifications on Ubuntu Linux", height="135", width="330" %}

 You create the notification window using a bit of JavaScript and, optionally, an HTML page packaged